System Safety

 Patient Safety Collaboratives have been commissioned to support the national adoption and scale up of PSIRF with fidelity to core principles, working in collaboration with partners in NHS England’s regional teams.

-Our offer will include supporting the learning and sharing as organisations move through the preparation period and transition from their existing Serious Incident Framework to PSIRF.
+Our offer includes supporting learning and sharing as organisations move through the preparation period and transition from their existing Serious Incident Framework to PSIRF.
 We are also working to support the emerging patient safety structures within systems and connecting to relevant regional and national networks.

 Get in touch